Messor cephalotes

 Messor cephalotes is the largest known species of harvester ant in the world.
 Native to East Africa, it is found in Ethiopia, Kenya, and Tanzania.
 The species is known for its impressive size and complex social structure.

 Description

 The queen of Messor cephalotes measures between 22 and 25 mm in length, while workers range from 5 to 19 mm.
 The species exhibits polymorphism, with three worker castes: minor, media, and major.
 The queen's head is red, thorax black, and abdomen red-patterned.
 Workers are mostly red with black abdomens.

 Messor cephalotes constructs nests by digging tunnels and chambers in soil, preferring warm, sunny, open areas.
 As a seed harvester, it stores seeds in underground chambers and supplements its diet with small insects such as fruit flies, crickets, and mealworms.
 It requires minimal sugar intake.

 This monogynous species (one queen per colony) is fully claustral, with the queen not needing food during the founding phase.
 Colonies can grow to several thousand workers.
-Recommended nests include sand-based formicariums, 3D nests, and acrylic setups.
 The species is vibration-sensitive and thrives best in quiet environments.